rida0111/Driving-Licenses-Management/README.md

 ## 🔹 Project Architecture
 1. **DVLD Presentation & Access Layer**
-   - Provides forms and controls for managing users and people.
+   - Provides forms and controls for managing users and people and Licenses and applications.
    - Handles CRUD operations (Add, Edit, Delete) for users/people.
    - Manages all interactions between the user and the system.